Writing Dialogue Worksheets:

 Read the paragraph below.
 Then rewrite it on the lines, adding dialogue

-– Rewrite the sentences below using dialogue.
+- Rewrite the sentences below using the techniques that you have learned.
 Then check the boxes

-that indicate what kind of additional information your dialogue added
+that indicate what kind of additional information you have added to the story.

 Dialogue in Stories